In this post I explain how to completely disassemble a HP Pavilion dv6 laptop.

 Start separating the top cover assembly from the laptop base.

 Remove the top cover assembly.

 Disconnect three cables from the motherboard.

-In HP Pavilion dv6 laptop the DC jack is not soldered to the motherboard.
+In HP Pavilion dv6 models the DC jack is not soldered to the motherboard.
 The DC jack attached to a harness and can be easily replaced without soldering.

 Remove one screw securing the motherboard.
 This screw located in the lower right corner of the motherboard.